Saint-Maixent-l'École

-Saint-Maixent-l'École ([sɛ̃ mɛksɑ̃ lekɔl]) is a commune in the Deux-Sèvres department in western France.
+Saint-Maixent-l'École ([sɛ̃ mɛksɑ̃ lekɔl]) is a commune in the department of Deux-Sèvres, region of Nouvelle-Aquitaine (before 2015: Poitou-Charentes), western France.

 Geography

 Saint-Maixent-l'École is located in the Haut Val de Sèvre area of western France, about 15 mi from Niort and 40 mi from La Rochelle.
 The town sits in a fertile and sheltered south-facing valley with a branch of the River Sevre running through it.